 Stringdata type for an attribute is 1000 characters.

 - The maximum length of an attribute name is 50 characters.

 - The name of your user attribute should not begin with

 Also, please ensure that the attribute names and data types are consistent across all your different platforms.
 Therefore, if you have defined

 Number attribute, please ensure that all your sources - Android, iOS and Website - are sending this attribute as a

 Number.
-Data types, once defined, cannot be changed later.
-If WebEngage receives data in a different data type from what was first defined, it will not be able record this data.
+If WebEngage receives data in a different data type from what was first defined, it will not be able to record this data.

 You can identify users and send this data to WebEngage by calling the

 logout function.
-Similarly, if you want to stop tracking a user's behaviour at some point, you can call the
+Similarly, if you want to stop tracking a user's behavior at some point, you can call the

 You can call certain setter functions in WebEngage to set the values of the system or custom attributes for a user.